chanshiyucx/blog/polyglot/german/writing/004-Was-machst-du-gern?.md

 > - Ich lese die Zeitung（我在读报纸）- 特指某份报纸

 ---
+- Was machst du am Montag?
+(What are you doing on Monday?)
+- Ich gehe ins Kino.
+(I'm going to the movies.)
+- Was machst du am Dienstag?
+(What are you doing on Tuesday?)
+- Ich putze die Wohnung.
+(I'm cleaning the apartment.)
+---
 - **Spielst du gern Fußball?** (Do you like to play soccer?)
 - Ja.
 Ich spiele gern Fußball.
 (Yes, I like to play soccer.)
 - Nein.
 Ich spiele nicht gern Fußball.
 (No, I don't like to play soccer.)
-- Fährst du gern Velo?
+- Fährst du gern Rad?
+(Do you like to ride a bike?)
 - Ja.
-Ich fahre gern Velo.
+Ich fahre gern Rad.
+(Yes, I like to ride a bike.)
 - Nein.
-Ich fahre nicht gern Velo.
+Ich fahre nicht gern Rad.
+(No, I don't like to ride a bike.)
 ---
-- **Machst du oft Sport?**
+- **Machst du oft Sport?** (Do you exercise often?)
 - Ja.
 Ich mache oft Sport.
+(Yes, I exercise often.)
 - Nein.
 Ich mache selten Sport.
----
-- Was machst du am Montag?
-(What are you doing on Monday?)
-- Ich gehe ins Kino.
-(I'm going to the cinema.)
-- Was machst du am Dienstag?
-(What are you doing on Tuesday?)
-- Ich putze die Wohnung.
-(I'm cleaning the apartment.)
----
-- Rauchst du?
-- Ja.
-Ich rauche manchmal.
-- Nein.
-Ich rauche nicht.
----
-- Isst du gesund?
-- Ja.
-Ich esse meistens gesund.
-- Nein.
-Ich esse selten gesund.
----
--
+(No, I rarely exercise.)